-Our brains are continually being shaped by the forces around us.
+The forces around us are continually shaping our brains.
 It is the neuroplasticity of our brain that causes it to change constantly.
-My invitation with mindfulness is that we can take more responsibility for our own brain by transforming our mind.
+My invitation to mindfulness is that we can take more responsibility for our own brain by transforming our mind.

 This year is different in so many ways.
 COVID 19 has pushed us further, and we see mental health issues being reported at an alarming rate.
 There is a pervasive loss of meaning and purpose in life that people are reporting.
 Research shows us that a lack of purpose affects our health and wellbeing.
 There is an intimate connection between our psychological health and our physical health.

 Practicing mindfulness can nourish our mind and change our world.
 We can change that implicit bias that gets under our skin.
 With mindfulness, we can increase our achievement and reduce our health care cost.
 Mindfulness cultivates wellbeing and a strong sense of purpose.
 With mindfulness, we can minimize distraction and increase productivity and purpose.
 I invite you to join me on this journey of learning mindfulness.

 This is a six-week online course designed to teach you the fundamentals of mindfulness through a series of online sessions conducted twice a week.
 This course covers current scientific research on mindfulness and the brain, exercises that teach emotional regulation, attention and compassion.
 Upon completion, you will have a foundational understanding of mindfulness and tools to cultivate a personal mindfulness practice.